 Lab Role: Research Assistant

 I was born in California but have spent most of my life in various locations around the world.
-With such, I was fortunate to have traveled frequently on airplanes and developed a passion to further enhance the aviation industry.
-As part of my undergraduate studies at Georgia Tech, I had the opportunity to assist in research concerning air traffic management, and develop innovative landing procedures.
+As a frequent flyer, I developed a passion to further enhance the aviation industry.
+Through my undergraduate studies at Georgia Tech, I had the opportunity to assist in research concerning air traffic management, and helped develop innovative landing procedures.
 Through co-op rotations and internships, I also worked in the various aspects of the industry; namely, design and manufacturing (Gulfstream Aerospace, Bell Helicopter), regulatory (FAA), and operations (Southwest Airlines).
-With my graduate research at MIT, I hope to contribute towards the capability in designing the next generation of aircraft with an optimization on their environmental impact.
+In my graduate research at MIT, I hope to contribute towards the quantification of climate impact of aviation and the capability to design the next generation of aircraft with an optimization on their environmental impact.
 This effort will provide a new perspective in evaluating aircraft design and add to the sustainability of the aviation industry.